RickerN/anatomy-and-physiology-learning-suite/README.md

 ## Where it stands

 The app is deployed and functional.
-A faculty usability review is scheduled for May 2026 with subject matter experts in a variety of disciplines, science and non-science alike.
-A student pilot is in development for Fall 2026.
+A faculty usability review was completed in May 2026 with seven faculty participants who are subject matter experts in a variety of disciplines, science and non-science alike.
+A student pilot is in development for Fall 2026 deployment.
 Dissertation research examining whether structured adaptive AI engagement produces measurable growth in student reasoning quality begins January 2028.

 This is a working intervention, not a concept.
 Every design decision was driven by a pedagogical question, not a technical one.